Explanation of Course Numbers

 NSC 2126.
 Sea Power and Maritime Affairs.
 3 Credits.

-A survey of the U.S. naval history.
+A survey of U.S. naval history.
 Naval aspects of U.S. conflicts from the American Revolution to the global war on terror.
-The influence of technological innovation, domestic politics, and foreign policy on the development and execution of naval doctrine and tactics.
+The influence of technology, politics, and foreign policy on the development and execution of naval doctrine and tactics.

 NSC 2150.
 Navigation.
 3 Credits.